grafana/grafana/docs/sources/setup-grafana/installation/docker.md

 # Run Grafana Docker image

 You can install and run Grafana using the official Docker images.
-Our docker images come in two editions:
+Our Docker images come in two editions:

 **Grafana Enterprise**: `grafana/grafana-enterprise`